sriashritha040304/Gator-Club-Life/README.md

 ---

-## Key Features
-1. **Event Discovery**: Students can explore events by category, date, or relevance.
-2. **RSVP Management**: One-click RSVP functionality with waitlist support.
-3. **Notifications**: Automated email and app notifications for reminders and updates.
-4. **Organizer Dashboard**: Tools for creating events, managing attendees, and tracking metrics.
-5. **Real-Time Updates**: Instant alerts for changes in event details.
-6. **Integration Options**: Sync with calendars, university portals, and social media.

----

 ## Benefits
 ### For Students:
 - Increased awareness of campus activities.
 - Hassle-free participation and reminders.
 - Enhanced engagement with the university community.

-### For Organizers:
-- Improved event visibility and attendance.
-- Simplified attendee management.
-- Enhanced communication with participants.

 ---